ImmergeCloud/XAFTest/README.md

 # Additonal Information and Instructions:

-Here is the GitHub Repository with the basic XAF solution: https://github.com/ImmergeCloud/XAFTest

 When developing a new Property Editor, the XAF framework provides a way to assign and assess the ASPx controls very similar to a standard WebForm page.

 We have already integrated a custom ASPx control to help manage multiple email addresses.